This article discusses Cyprus citizenship by descent (CBD), its eligibility criteria, benefits, and how to acquire it in 2023.

 Type M126 application can be submitted for:

-- A minor born before June 11, 1999, in Cyprus or abroad with a Cypriot citizen mother and a foreigner father.
+- A minor born before June 11, 1999, in Cyprus or abroad with a Cypriot citizen mother and a foreign father

-- A minor whose parent(s) acquired Cypriot citizenship by naturalization or registration due to marriage with a Cypriot citizen.
+- A minor whose parent(s) acquired Cypriot citizenship by naturalisation or registration due to marriage with a Cypriot citizen.

 Type M71 application can be submitted by:

-- A person born before August 16, 1960, who is a citizen of the UK and its former colonies, originates from Cyprus from the male side, and resides permanently abroad.
+- A person born before August 16, 1960, who is a citizen of the UK and its former colonies, originates from Cyprus on the male side and resides permanently abroad.

 Type M72 application can be submitted by: